We are no longer updating our Covid-19 hub regularly. That includes this page. Follow the link below for the latest.

 The risk of dying is less than one in a million.
 One in a million is about the risk of being murdered in the next month or of dying in a road accident on a 250 mile car journey.

-No. The guidelines on social distancing and so on still apply to everyone, vaccinated or not.
+No. You still need to make choices.
+Any official guidelines on mask-wearing or social distancing generally apply to everyone, vaccinated or not.
 There are very good reasons for this.

 We need to understand all these issues better before we make big decisions.
 For all the talk of vaccine 'passports', the word 'passport' is misleading.
 All you can prove is that you had the vaccine.
 For the reasons above, it is impossible to prove that you or those around you are protected.